hyperledger-cacti/cacti/packages/cactus-plugin-ledger-connector-besu/README.md

 ![run-transaction-endpoint sequence diagram](docs/architecture/images/run-transaction-endpoint.png)
 The above diagram shows the sequence diagram of run-transaction-endpoint.
 User A (One of the many Users) interacts with the API Client which in turn, calls the API server.
 API server then executes transact() method which is explained in detailed in the subsequent diagrams.
 ![run-transaction-endpoint transact() method](docs/architecture/images/run-transaction-endpoint-transact.png)
 The above diagram shows the sequence diagram of transact() method of the PluginLedgerConnectorBesu class.
 The caller to this function, which in reference to the above sequence diagram is API server, sends RunTransactionRequest object as an argument to the transact() method.
-Based on the type of Web3SigningCredentialType, corresponsing responses are sent back to the caller.
+Based on the type of Web3SigningCredentialType, corresponding responses are sent back to the caller.
 ![run-transaction-endpoint transactCactusKeychainRef() method](docs/architecture/images/run-transaction-endpoint-transact-cactuskeychainref.png)
 The above diagram shows transactCactusKeychainReference() method being called by the transact() method of the PluginLedgerConnector class when the Web3SigningCredentialType is CACTUSKEYCHAINREF.
-This method inturn calls transactPrivateKey() which calls the signTransaction() method of web3 library.
+This method in turn calls transactPrivateKey() which calls the signTransaction() method of web3 library.
 ![runtransaction-endpoint transactPrivateKey() method](docs/architecture/images/run-transaction-endpoint-transact-privatekey.png)
 The above diagram shows transactPrivateKey() method being called by the transact() method of the PluginLedgerConnector class when the Web3SigningCredentialType is PRIVATEKEYHEX.
 This method then calls the signTransaction() method of the web3 library.
 ![run-transaction-endpoint transactSigned() method](docs/architecture/images/run-transaction-endpoint-transact-signed.png)